Vector-relation configurations and plabic graphs: Examples

 The quiver is shown in Figure \ref{fig:k6}.
 The $Y$-s evolve according to the $Y$-dynamics formulas of the associated cluster algebra.
 The formulas are too long to be written here.

 \begin{remark} The $X$-variable dynamics associated with this quiver and sequence of mutations has appeared in \cite[Lemma 2.3]{KP}, see the formulas given there. \end{remark}

 \begin{remark} The notions of $Q$-nets and discrete Darboux maps are related by projective duality.
 As such, it is interesting that we get distinct quivers for these two systems.
-It is unclear if there is a good notion of projective duality on the level of vector-relation configurations in general. \end{remark}
+A general notion of projective duality for vector-relation configurations is developed in \cite{AGR}, capturing in particular the projective duality between $Q$-nets and discrete Darboux maps. \end{remark}